MicroPhase/fpga-docs/source/DEV_BOARD/Z7-LITE/Z7-Lite_Reference_Manual.md

 - HDMI: 1 HDMI video output interface, can realize 1080P video image.

-- PHY ETH: 1 10/100/1000M Ethernet RJ45 interface, which can be use for Ethernet data exchange or other application.
+- PHY ETH: 1 10/100 Ethernet RJ45 interface, which can be use for Ethernet data exchange or other application.

 - USB Host: 1 USB Host.

 - SD Card: 1 SD Card is provided to store the operating system image and file system.

-- USB UART:1 USB UART interface, using for serial communication with PC.
+- USB UART: 1 USB UART interface, using for serial communication with PC.

 - CLOCK: 1 33.33Mhz active crystal oscillator provides a stable clock for the PS system.
-    &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;1 50Mhz active crystal oscillator provides additional clocks for the PL logic.
+    &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; 1 50Mhz active crystal oscillator provides additional clocks for the PL logic.

 ### ○Block diagram